adminion/off-the-record/README.md

 ### SSL Private Key and Certificate

 HTTPS servers require a private key and certificate.
-We make it easy to generate a key and self-signed certificate to make development easier (see [instructions](#self-signed) below), but you should purchase a signed certificate from a trusted Certificate Authority if you are using Off-The-Record in the real world.
+We make it easy to generate a key and self-signed certificate to make development easier (see [Self-Signed][] below), but you should purchase a signed certificate from a trusted Certificate Authority if you are using Off-The-Record in the real world.

 *You are strongly advised to keep your private key and certificate files in a safe place __outside__ of your installation folder unless you're ok with them being deleted by `npm remove`.*